-As described in greater detail below, here are the reasons and research that compels CEOs and managers to encourage social media in the workplace.
+Now let’s explore the chief reasons and research that compels CEOs and managers to encourage the use of social media in the workplace.

-Evidence has shown that self-reported usage of social media on the job results in greater employee engagement, but what does this mean?
-(Research Gate)
+Self-reported usage of social media on the job results in greater employee engagement, but what does this mean?

-Emotional focus, intellectual rigor, energetic commitment — these are all ways in which engagement has been described and measured by.
+Emotional focus, intellectual rigor, energetic commitment — these are all ways that engagement has been described and measured by.

 While the term has a myriad of meanings, they all speak to a central theme of how engrossed an employee is with their work.

-“Engagement ultimately comes down to people’s desire and willingness to give discretionary effort” to their jobs (TalentKeepers)
+“Engagement ultimately comes down to people’s desire and willingness to give discretionary effort” to their jobs, according to TalentKeepers.

-While all the benefits of internal social media use described here are closely related to each other (i.e. engagement can spur innovation), in many ways engagement is the foundation of any successful day on the job.
+While all the benefits of internal social media use described here are closely related to each other (i.e. engagement can spur innovation), in many ways, engagement is also the foundation of any successful day on the job.

-It’s no wonder then that every Fortune 500 company has adopted multiple social media platforms for internal use, and it is predicated that the majority of large organizations will utilize an employee advocacy platform.
-(Gartner)
+It’s no wonder then that every Fortune 500 company has adopted multiple social media platforms for internal use, and it’s predicated that the majority of large organizations will utilize an employee advocacy platform.

-Allowing for internal social media use or implementing an employee advocacy platform increases a workforce’s collective social capital, sense of brand navigation, and overall motivation.
+Allowing for social media in the workplace use or implementing an employee advocacy platform increases a workforce’s collective social capital, sense of brand navigation, and overall motivation.

-These benefits are most prominent when employees use social media with each other within their company, before sharing their content outward and engaging with external networks.
-(Harvard)
+These benefits are most prominent when employees use social media with each other within their company, before sharing their content outward and engaging with external networks, according to Harvard research.

-While these are very different mediums or channels and difficult to compare directly, qualitative investigations and quantitative studies have positively supported this hypothesis that social media use on the job clarifies information and boosts communications in general.
-(Buettner)
+In fact, numerous qualitative investigations and quantitative studies positively support the hypothesis that social media in the workplace clarifies information and boosts communications in general.

-When communications are bolstered by social media use, issues, insights and solutions are arrived at with greater efficiency, which in turn leads us to the next benefit: enabling employees to come up with new ideas.
-(Cornell)
+When communications are bolstered by social media use, issues, insights and solutions are arrived at with greater efficiency, which leads us to the next benefit: empowering employees to come up with new ideas.